brittanymflowers/squishmallow-math/user-stories/phase-2-core-game.md

 **Acceptance Criteria:**

-- [ ] Python function generates multiplication problems (1-12 tables)
+- [x] Function generates multiplication problems (1-12 tables)
-- [ ] Problems are in format "X × Y = ?"
+- [x] Problems are in format "X × Y = ?"
-- [ ] Function returns both the problem string and correct answer
+- [x] Function returns both the problem string and correct answer
-- [ ] Problems use random numbers within the specified range
+- [x] Problems use random numbers within the specified range

 **Definition of Done:**

-- Problem generator works consistently
+- Problem generator works consistently ✅
-- Problems are appropriately challenging for the target age group
+- Problems are appropriately challenging for the target age group ✅

 ---